 Why Trust Me

-If you live in Saskatchewan, Canada, like I do (where the weather can change on a dime), you know the importance of having gear that can keep you warm when you need it, and not when you don’t.
+If you live in a cold area, you know the importance of having gear that can keep you warm when you need it, and not when you don’t.
 I have tried all different types of hoodies, jackets, and other layers that attempt to keep a person warm, while still being flexible and breathable.
 As for this particular hoody, I have scoured the internet for reviews and comments from those who have worn it.

 Keeps You the Right Temperature